hugoocoto/vicel/docs/vicel_reference.typ

 == Abstract
 Vicel is a free open source TUI spreadsheet editor.
 You can read, modify and save data stored in rows and columns.
-It aims to be an alternative to proprietary non gratis well known Microsoft program, for non professional usage (as it is quite simple, al least for now).
+It aims to be an alternative to proprietary non gratis well known Microsoft program, for non professional usage.

 == About development
 For now it is being developed by Hugo Coto as a side project.
 He does that